Randomise Alone, Reach as a Team: Appendix for

 Suppose for the sake of contradiction, the set $W^*$ is not equal to $W$.
 This means there is a non-empty set of states $R = W \setminus W^*$.
 From any state in $R$, the team can win with probability 1.
 However, to reach $\Terminals$, the game must eventually leave $R$ and enter $W^*$ (since $W^*$ contains $\Terminals$).

 Since $R \subseteq W$, there exists a collective strategy $\bstrat_{\Pi}$ for the team that guarantees almost-sure reachability from any state $s \in R$.
-However, by the definition of the limit set $W^*$, for every state $s \in R$, the team cannot force a transition to $W^*$ with positive probability.
+However, by the definition of the limit set $W^*$, for every state $s \in R$, the team cannot force a transition to $W^*$ with positive probability without leaving the set $W$, because if there existed a memoryless strategy in $s$ that forces entering $W^*$ with positive probability without leaving $W$, then $s$ would be added to $W_{k+1}$ once $W_k = W^*$, hence $s \in W^*$, which contradicts the fact that $s \in R$.
 Therefore, even if the team plays $\bstrat_{\Pi}$, the opponent can force the game to remain outside $W^*$ at every step.
 Since $\Terminals \subseteq W^*$, this opponent strategy guarantees the game never reaches $\Terminals$, contradicting the assumption that $\bstrat_{\Pi}$ is an almost-sure winning strategy.

 Therefore, the set $R$ must be empty, which proves that $W^* = W$. \end{proof}

 Now, we construct the strategy $\eta$ based on the sequence $W_i$, which guarantees almost-sure reachability.
 For every state $s \in W \setminus \Terminals$, we define $r_s$ the smallest index such that $s \in W_{r_s}$.
 We call $r_s$ the rank of $s$.
 Let $m$ be the maximum rank (i.e., $W_m = W$).